aramis-lab/clinicadl/docs/Train/Introduction.md

 - **Computational resources**
     - `--gpu/--no-gpu` (bool) Use GPU acceleration.
 Default behavior is to try to use a GPU and to raise an error if it is not found.
 Please specify `--no-gpu` to use CPU instead.
+    - `--amp/--no-amp` (bool) Enables Pytorch's Automatic Mixed Precision with float16.
+Saves some memory and might speedup training with modern GPUs.
+We do not allow AMP on CPU.
+Default: `False`.
     - `--n_proc` (int) is the number of workers used by the DataLoader.
 Default: `2`.
     - `--batch_size` (int) is the size of the batch used in the DataLoader.
 Default: `8`.
     - `--evaluation_steps` (int) gives the number of iterations to perform an [evaluation internal to an epoch](Details.md#evaluation).